-Both congenital and acquired diaphragmatic hernias are surgical emergencies.
+Both congenital and acquired diaphragmatic hernias typically require urgent surgery.
 Surgery must be performed to remove the abdominal organs from the chest and place them back into the abdomen.
 The surgeon will then repair the diaphragm.

-In an ADH, the patient may also need to stabilize before surgery.
+With an ADH, the patient typically needs to be stabilized before surgery.
 Because most cases of ADH are due to injury, there might be other complications such as internal bleeding.
-Therefore, the surgery usually happens as soon as possible.
+Therefore, the surgery should happen as soon as possible.

-There is no way to prevent a CDH, but some basic preventive measures can help you avoid an ADH:
+Some basic preventive measures that can help you avoid an ADH include: